informalsystems/quint/tutorials/lesson3-anatomy/coin.md

     // to run the random simulator for 10000 executions, each up to 10 actions,
     // execute the following in REPL:
     // _test(10000, 10, "init", "step", "totalSupplyDoesNotOverflowInv")

-    // We scope the inputs to a small set of values to increase
-    // the probability of finding interesting examples with random simulation. action stepScoped = {
-        nondet sender = oneOf(ADDR)
-        nondet receiver = oneOf(ADDR)
-        // values from 0 to 10 and a few corner-case values nondet amount = 0.to(10).union(Set(MAX_UINT, -1, -10)).oneOf()
-        // execute one of the available actions/methods any {
-            mint(sender, receiver, amount),
-            send(sender, receiver, amount),
-        }
-    }

-    // to run the random simulator for 10000 executions, each up to 10 actions,
-    // execute the following in REPL:
-    // _test(10000, 10, "init", "stepScoped", "totalSupplyDoesNotOverflowInv")
 ```